MarcosCosmos/cg-rust-bundler/README.md

 This is a script for bundling small Rust projects into a single file, to upload to CodinGame, by resolving empty mod declarations

 #How Do I Use It?
-Usage is simple.
 Assuming you've got python3 installed correctly, you can just run the script (located at src/bundler.py in this repo), supplying a path to the source file containing your main method, a path to the file you want the bundled code to be saved into, and prefix for identifying include-guards as command line arguments.

 I.e.: